 Just how are you supposed to make your plane when you have to haul a baby, car seat, stroller, diaper bag, carry-on bag and more through the airport?
-Air travel with a baby isn't always easy, and some of the struggles start before you ever board the plane.
+Air travel with a baby isn't always easy, and some of the struggles start before you even board the plane.
 These simple tips will help you manage your baby gear before and after you board the airplane and make the entire air travel experience more pleasant for you and your baby.

 The Car Seat Travel Conundrum